Taking allergy tablets for immunotherapy

 What are the benefits of allergy tablets?

-Tablets seem to be as effective as shots but are safer, Dr. Hoover said.
+Tablets seem to be as effective as shots but are safer.
 Their primary advantage is the ability to take them at home.
 Unlike with shots, no buildup is required before your regular dosage.

 Do allergy tablets have any disadvantages?